thingsboard/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 in that the only purpose of the expression is to extract a property out of a variable or context object.

 TBEL can even be used for evaluating a boolean expression.
-Assuming you are using TBEL in the Rule Engine to define simple script [filter node](https://thingsboard.io/docs/user-guide/rule-engine-2-0/filter-nodes/#script-filter-node):
+Assuming you are using TBEL in the Rule Engine to define a simple script [filter node](https://thingsboard.io/docs/user-guide/rule-engine-2-0/filter-nodes/#script-filter-node):

 ```java
 return msg.temperature > 10;